Religion in pre-Islamic Arabia: Pilgrimages

+Pre-Islamic Arabia was a region of many pilgrimage rituals beyond that of Hajj.
+Many words in Arabian languages were used to describe pilgrimage, including the Semitic ḥgg.
+The most important pilgrimage ritual in South Arabia was the one to the Temple of Awwam, dedicated to the god Almaqah, which was associated with a ḥaram or maḥram.
+A number of other South Arabian deities were also associated with special sanctuaries and pilgrimages, including Dhu Samawi, Qaynan, Siyan, and several more.

 Pilgrimages to sacred places would be made at certain times of the year.
 Pilgrim fairs of central and northern Arabia took place in specific months designated as violence-free, allowing several activities to flourish, such as trade, though in some places only exchange was permitted.

 South Arabian pilgrimages

 The most important pilgrimage in Saba' was probably the pilgrimage of Almaqah at Ma'rib, performed in the month of dhu-Abhi (roughly in July).
 Two references attest the pilgrimage of Almaqah dhu-Hirran at 'Amran.
 The pilgrimage of Ta'lab Riyam took place in Mount Tur'at and the Zabyan temple at Hadaqan, while the pilgrimage of Dhu-Samawi, the god of the Amir tribe, took place in Yathill.
 Aside from Sabaean pilgrimages, the pilgrimage of Sayin took place at Shabwa.

 Meccan pilgrimage

 The pilgrimage of Mecca involved the stations of Mount Arafat, Muzdalifah, Mina and central Mecca that included Safa and Marwa as well as the Kaaba.
 Pilgrims at the first two stations performed wuquf or standing in adoration.
 At Mina, animals were sacrificed.
 The procession from Arafat to Muzdalifah, and from Mina to Mecca, in a pre-reserved route towards idols or an idol, was termed ijaza and ifada, with the latter taking place before sunset.
 At Jabal Quzah, fires were started during the sacred month.

 Nearby the Kaaba was located the betyl which was later called Maqam Ibrahim; a place called al-Ḥigr which Aziz al-Azmeh takes to be reserved for consecrated animals, basing his argument on a Sabaean inscription mentioning a place called mḥgr which was reserved for animals; and the Well of Zamzam.
 Both Safa and Marwa were adjacent to two sacrificial hills, one called Muṭ'im al Ṭayr and another Mujāwir al-Riḥ which was a pathway to Abu Kubais from where the Black Stone is reported to have originated.